opcaic/docs/intro/installation-instructions.rst

 Installing Graylog for log aggregation
 *************************************************

-Searching though the logs using ``journalctl`` is not very user friendly for inexperienced users.
-The OPCAIC platform can be configured to use `Graylog <https://www.graylog.org>`_ which is a tool supporting log aggregation, structured log searching and even monitoring capabilities.
+Searching though the logs using ``journalctl`` is not very user friendly for inexperienced users and is impractical for distributed systems.
+The OPCAIC platform can be configured to use `Graylog
+<https://www.graylog.org>`_ which is a tool supporting log aggregation, structured log searching and
+even monitoring capabilities.
 Install graylog by following the `official installation guide
 <https://docs.graylog.org/en/3.1/pages/installation.html>`_.

 For the actual Graylog setup for consuming OPCAIC platform logs, we recommend setting up an GELF HTTP input.
-Both opcaic server and worker binaries can be configured by editing the ``Serilog`` configuration section in ``appsettings.json`` file.
-It is also good idea to raise the minimum level for console logger when using Graylog.
+Both opcaic server and worker binaries can be configured by editing the ``Serilog`` configuration section in ``appsettings.json`` file (this has to be done separately for both worker and server components).
 Example configuration follows:

 .. code-block:: js